 Screening for people at high risk of bowel cancer

 People with some conditions have a higher risk of getting bowel cancer at a younger age than usual.
-They might have screening earlier than the normal NHS bowel cancer screening programme.
+They might see a specialist genetics Open a glossary item team and have screening earlier than the normal UK bowel cancer screening programmes.

-Around 5 out of 100 (5%) bowel cancers are due to conditions passed on through families (inherited).
+Up to 5 out of 100 bowel cancers (up to 5%) are due to certain conditions passed on through families (inherited).
+These are called inherited cancer syndromes.

 Screening aims to detect cancer at an early stage, when treatment is more likely to work.
 It can also help to prevent bowel cancer from developing in the first place.